 The Club holds a regular monthly meeting, typically during the morning of the first Monday of the month.
 A speaker is usually featured, presenting information and insights on topics related to horticulture, flower arranging or environmental issues.
 The Club’s standing committees sponsor speakers, offer workshop and projects, host workshops, and plan field trips and plant sales.
 The Club holds two horticulture shows, two floral design shows and two photography shows annually; novice classes are often included.
 Members are expected to attend meetings, be actively involved in at least two to three committees and participate in flower shows whenever possible.
 Annual dues support club and community programs.

 Members are encouraged to attend hands-on workshops that are held most months on a variety of topics, including propagation, flower arranging, pruning and trough-making.
 Plant sales are held throughout the year, enabling members to broaden their plant collections or share special plants they have grown through propagation or division.
 Horticultural knowledge is also shared when members open their gardens to the Club for informal touring.

 Community involvement centers on a program teaching culinary gardening and floral presentation to inmates at the Baylor Women’s Prison and on maintaining an entry garden and arranging fresh flowers at the Ronald McDonald House of Delaware.

 Many members are avid competitors in both horticulture and flower arranging classes at the PHS Philadelphia Flower Show, staged each spring for the benefit of the Pennsylvania Horticultural Society.
-Club members have a long tradition of winning numerous awards and ribbons.
-Club members, working as a group, frequently enter competitive classes at the show.
-Recent prize-winning entries have been in a range of classes, including the Front Porch, Tables, Window Sill and Store Window classes.
+Club members regularly enter the competitive classes at the show and serve as volunteers in the show.
+Our members are avid exhibitors and they have a long tradition of winning numerous awards and ribbons.
+The club has a long history of presenting prize-winning entries in the Show’s Competitive Classes as well.
 In addition, club members exhibit and judge shows held around the country.